MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Search/Microsoft.Graph.Beta.Search.md

 The sourceSystemDefinition this connector is connected to.

 ### [Get-MgBetaExternalIndustryDataInboundFlow](Get-MgBetaExternalIndustryDataInboundFlow.md)
-Read the properties and relationships of an inboundFlow object.
+Read the properties and relationships of an inboundFileFlow object.

 ### [Get-MgBetaExternalIndustryDataInboundFlowCount](Get-MgBetaExternalIndustryDataInboundFlowCount.md)
 Get the number of the resource